Local duality in algebra and topology: Local duality in stable homotopy theory

 Using the periodicity theorem as proven by Devinatz, Hopkins, and Smith~\cite{nilpotence1, nilpotence2}, Hovey and Strickland~\cite[Prop.~4.22]{hovey_morava_1999} construct cofinal systems of generalized Moore spectra at all heights.

-\begin{thm}[Devinatz--Hopkins--Smith; Hovey--Strickland] For every $n\ge 0$, there exists a cofinal tower $(M_i(n))_{i \in \N}$ of generalized type $n$ Moore spectra, which are self-dual of shift $n$.
+\begin{thm}[Devinatz--Hopkins--Smith; Hovey--Strickland] For every $n\ge 0$, there exists a cofinal tower $(M_i(n))_{i \in \N}$ of generalized type $n$ Moore spectra.
 Moreover, these towers are compatible in the sense that there exists a cofiber sequence

 of towers of spectra for all $n \ge 0$. \end{thm}

 \begin{defn} For a tower $(M_i(n))_{i \in \N}$ of generalized Moore spectra of type $n$ as in \Cref{thm:towermoore}, we denote the colimit of the dual system $(DM_i(n))_{i \in \N}$ by ${C}^f_{n-1}S^0$.
 This can be extended to a smashing functor ${C}^f_{n-1}\colon \Sp \to \Sp$ by defining